Music of the Dead Space series: Dead Space Original Soundtrack (2008)

 The first samples used heroic tones negatively compared to a "Will Smith sci-fi movie", prompting requests for a more frightening score.
 One of the key challenges for the score was creating a musical and sound experience equivalent to linear horror movies within a non-linear game environment.
 Rather than character themes and bombastic pieces, the score is based on moody ambience aside from boss encounters or scripted chase sequences.
 To create the horror-styled environment, Graves visualized the situation through the eyes of protagonist Isaac Clarke, then used modern contemporary instruments to make the score "as non-musical as possible".
 The sample-based style is a musical rendition of the name of the enemy Necromorphs, with "Necro" meaning "death" and "morph" meaning "to change".
 An exception to this approach is the theme of supporting character Nicole Brennan, which followed Graves's more conventional musical tastes with traditional chord progressions.

 The score uses a live orchestra; each section is recorded separately, then arranged into four musical layers and adjusted in-game based on the situation.
 Many of the ambient elements as produced by string or brass sections being allowed to each play any note they wanted, with the resultant sounds mixed into the environment.
 The score elements were performed first by the Northwest Sinfonia at the Bastyr University Chapel.
 At one point, Graves worried that half their recording budget would be spent on elements that could be scrapped as unworkable.
 The final in-game score for Dead Space is three hours long and was recorded over five months, several times more than Graves had composed for previous video game titles.
 Graves described it as the most challenging and enjoyable composing job he had undertaken for a game, praising the amount of freedom he was given by the sound team.
+A notable musical inclusion in trailers was the lullaby "Twinkle, Twinkle, Little Star".